False Statements and Fraudulent Debt Collection

 "This is not a threat..."
 What

 is it then?
-An invitation to a happy Fizzies party?
+An invitation to a dinner in your honor?
 This guy knows he is

 not supposed to be doing this.